 A Blurb About the Band

 J.P.
-McDermott and Western Bop play rockabilly, ballads and drinking songs.
+McDermott and Western Bop play rockabilly and old-style rock and roll.
 When they do, people dance.
 They just can’t help it.
-With a fun, fresh mix of great songs by the likes of Buddy Holly, Johnny Cash, Hank Williams, and Roy Orbison, plus a bunch of fine original tunes in the same vein, a good time is guaranteed.
-But you never know what you’ll hear -- rockabilly influenced everybody from The Beatles to T-Rex to Led Zepellin to Elvis Costello and beyond.
+With a fun, fresh mix of great songs by the likes of Buddy Holly, Carl Perkins, Roy Orbison, and the very early Beatles (plus a bunch of fine original tunes in the same vein), a good time is guaranteed for all.
 This is no oldies act -- it’s live and vital and rockin’ and real.
 Back before folks knew it was Rock and Roll they called it Western Bop.

 A Little Biographical Info About JP

 J.P.
-McDermott is a native Washingtonian, and has been singing most of his life -- everything from church choirs to musical comedy to the new wave scene of the late 1970s.
-But he is most at home behind the microphone singing some rockabilly or vintage honky tonk.
-J.P. has been named the Country Vocalist of the Year several times by the Washington Area Music Association, and has sung the National Anthem a capella at Camden Yards in front of 49,000 people.
+McDermott is a native of Washington DC, and has been singing most of his life -- everything from church choirs to musical comedy to skinny tie New Wave bands back in the day.
+But J.P. is most at home behind the microphone belting out some rockabilly or early rock and roll or crooning a Roy Orbison ballad.
+J.P. was named the Country Vocalist of the Year several times by the Washington Area Music Association, and has sung the National Anthem a capella at Camden Yards in front of 49,000 people.

-He has recently relocated to Orange County, California, and is having a blast playing music on the West Coast.
+Currently working out of sunny Southern California, J.P. is having a blast playing music on the West Coast.

 JP Attempts to Explain a Whole Bunch of Stuff

 The band name comes right from Buddy Holly's earliest business card—"Buddy and Bob, Western & Bop".
 Buddy was trying to make a living as a musician, so he'd play the country & western tunes of the day, and also the R&B stuff that white teenagers were just getting tuned in to.
 I play a mix of vintage honky-tonk and rockabilly, so I wanted a name that covered all that territory.